-Finding a comfortable trail running shoe is often more difficult for women since the sport has more men, and therefore brands tend to focus on men’s shoes.
-This shoe is a true performance shoe and both the men’s and women’s version are equally well-designed.
+Finding a comfortable trail running shoe is often more difficult for women since the sport has more men, and therefore brands tend to focus on men’s running shoes.
+This racing shoe is a true performance shoe and both the men’s and women’s version are equally well-designed.

 The casual train runner will definitely enjoy the shoe just as much as a competitive racer.
 It is reasonably priced the high quality of this shoe and has a decent good lifespan for the average wearer.